CristianoPatricio/custom-feature-extractor/README.md

 ## Instructions (How to use?)

-#### 1. Make sure that your folder structure is organized as follows:
+#### 1. Make sure that your image folder structure is organized as follows:

 :arrow_down_small: :file_folder: my_images_dataset
   > :arrow_forward: :file_folder: images_1 </br>